Jeffersonlii/Shopify-frontend-challenge-fall-2021/README.md

 -   adding movies
 -   sharable links
 -   searching movies with debounce (no 'search' button)
+-   memoization
+-   notifications

 ### Todo

--   If a search result has already been nominated, disable its nominate button.
+-   [x] If a search result has already been nominated, disable its nominate button.
--   Display a banner when the user has 5 nominations.
+-   [x] Display a banner when the user has 5 nominations.
--   create url service
--   notifs
+-   [x] notifs
 -   deployment